Saturday, October 31, 2015

 Review

-It is one of those movies that I have not yet had a chance to review.
-GREMLINS was a horror comedy brilliantly conceived by writer and future director Chris Columbus, filmmaker Steven Spielberg and director Joe Dante.
+It is one of those movies that I have yet to review.
+GREMLINS was a horror comedy conceived brilliantly by writer and future director Chris Columbus, filmmaker Steven Spielberg and director Joe Dante.
 It came out in cinemas on the same day as Ghostbusters, which the former made a massive impact on audiences that same year.
 I remember GREMLINS when I first watched it on cable television as a child.
 It brought me an impression of how these devilish creatures could come to exist through unique effects and puppetry.
-I define GREMLINS as having a dark, twisted and comical vibe with fright all over the place to shake the balance to startle and amuse audiences.
+I define GREMLINS as having a dark, twisted and comical vibe with fright all over the place to startle and amuse audiences.
 Apart from having Spielberg, Dante and Columbus on the directional team, there was an ensemble of actors I never recognised, apart from young Corey Feldman and Judge Reinhold in the supporting leads.
 Each gave a distinction for their performance in the film.

 There are no movies today that could compare to GREMLINS.
 This film has a rewatch value and is one of those stories that always stay with you even if you believe there may be gremlins rampaging through household appliances or causing household mayhem.